WinRed: Federal Election Commission reporting

-Revenue
+Fundraising

 WinRed took in US$30 million in its first three months after launch, $100 million in its first six, and $130 million in the first quarter of 2020.
 (For comparison, ActBlue brought in $141 million in April 2020, compared to $60 million for WinRed.)

 Donald Trump was the largest beneficiary, with six senators raising at least $1 million each.
 Lansing, as well as various Republican operatives, attributed some of this success to the effort to impeach Trump at the time.
 On the day after Trump's first impeachment was announced, the Trump campaign and the RNC received over $5 million.
 Lansing reported that Trump had received 52% of overall donations as of May 2020.

 WinRed raised over $2 billion over its first 15 months.

+There were nearly 31.2 million donations made on WinRed during the 2022 federal elections, worth nearly $1.2 billion.

+According to the Federal Election Commission, WinRed processed $1.8 billion in contributions from 4.5 million donors during the 2024 election cycle.

+WinRed is used by President Trump’s 2020 and 2024 campaigns, every 2024 GOP Presidential candidate, major national committees including RNC, NRSC, NRCC, and RSLC, all Republican Senators, 97% of Republican House members, and over 7,000 candidates at all levels.

+In 2025, WinRed raised almost $470 million.

 Competitors

-As part of party negotiations to launch WinRed, the platform Victory Pass was expected to close.
+As part of party negotiations to launch WinRed, the Victory Pass platform was expected to close.
 The nonpartisan platform Anedot was not involved in discussions among party leadership.

-The Trump administration sent a cease and desist letter to WinRed's rival Anedot.
-The Republican State Leadership Committee, which is in charge of the ".gop" top-level internet domain, revoked the domain registration of the "Give.GOP" website, which re-branded and re-launched in July 2019 as "Right.us".
+The first Trump administration sent a cease-and-desist letter to WinRed's rival Anedot.
+The Republican State Leadership Committee, which oversees the ".gop" top-level internet domain, revoked the domain registration of the "Give.GOP" website, which re-branded and re-launched in July 2019 as "Right.us".
 The national Republican party has said it will limit national party committee investments and data to federal candidates and state parties who use WinRed.